 Broadly speaking, a theory framework can be used to either derive certain testable assumptions or as a way of making sense of your data.
 In both cases, it structures your data collection by focusing your attention on a small subset of concepts.

 You can, therefore, think of it as a toolbox.
 In your literature review, you outlined the problem that needs ‘fixing’.
 The theory framework is a toolbox stuffed full of concepts, variables, or hypotheses (your tools) that you’ll then use to address the problem and do the fixing.

 You can find an extended guide on creating your theory framework.
 Check it out if you’re still struggling.

 When you discuss theory, you are seeking to provide a background examination of what other researchers think about a phenomenon and how they have conceptualised it.
 You should discuss the relevance of particular theoretical approaches for your study, and you should take care to consider the dominant theoretical schools in your field.
 This shows the examiner you have understood the state of the art.

 But, you should do so critically, and question the suitability of any theories that exist or that you are creating to your particular study.
 That means that you should discuss previous applications of theory in order to discuss what implications they have for your own research.

-The reason you do this is because your discipline likely has accepted and ’tried and tested’ ways of doing things.
-In many cases this is an advantage, because it can serve as inspiration for your choice of concepts, hypotheses or variables, and can influence your choice of methods.
+The reason you do this is that your discipline likely has accepted and ’tried and tested’ ways of doing things.
+In many cases, this is an advantage, because it can serve as inspiration for your choice of concepts, hypotheses or variables, and can influence your choice of methods.

 The job of a methods chapter is: